The best ways of getting to Zermatt from the airport or train station

 Our recommended methods of travel:

-If you are getting to Zermatt by train: fly to Zurich or Geneva and take the train to Visp, where you change to the mountain train direct to Zermatt.
+If you are travelling to Zermatt by train: fly to Zurich or Geneva and take the train to Visp, where you change to the mountain train direct to Zermatt.
 The whole journey is very scenic, going alongside lakes, vineyards and mountains with typically Swiss efficiency.
+The small-gauge red mountain train that takes you on the last section from Visp to Zermatt is a highlight in itself and a great hit with kids.
 Please note that the Zurich trains are more comfortable than the Geneva ones, they have refreshments on board and often a dining car too.

 If you are in a hurry, or have a lot of luggage or children, then from Visp book a limousine or people carrier transfer direct to Zermatt.
 The connection time is short between trains.

-Please note that train frequency between all Swiss airports and Zermatt is now two connections per hour until late afternoon.
+The train frequency between all Swiss airports and Zermatt is two connections per hour until late afternoon.

-Update: The Swiss Transfer Ticket is no longer available for sale from 01.01.2019!
+Update: The Swiss Transfer Ticket is no longer available for sale but see the section below for our tips on how to get discounted train tickets.

 Geneva and Zurich have very convenient train stations at the airports, which enable you to take your baggage cart directly from arrivals to the train (they can be taken on the escalators).